Efficient Model Repository for Entity Resolution: Construction, Search, and Integration: Related Work

 \section{Related Work}

-In this section, we discuss state-of-the-art \ac{er} approaches from traditional ML-based methods to language model-based solutions such as utilizing LLMs.
+In this section, we discuss state-of-the-art \ac{er} approaches from traditional \ac{ml} based methods to language model based solutions such as utilizing LLMs.
 In general, the main goal of our method is to reduce the effort for the model generation step.
 Therefore, we discuss budget-limited \ac{ml} methods in \ac{er}, such as self-supervised, active, and transfer learning.